MinhMXC/tp/docs/DeveloperGuide.md

    **Expected:** New relationship is created with the given details.
 Status message confirms.

 3. **Test case (set of participants already exist):** \
+   Ensure that a relationship between contacts with ID 1 and 2 already exists before doing this test. \
    `addrel p1/1 p2/2 d/not best friends` \
    **Expected:** No change.
 Error message indicates that the addition will result in duplicate relationship.

 4. **Test case (invalid participants IDs: non-existant or not a postive integer):** \
    `addrel p1/3955 p2/485349 d/bruh` or `addrel p1/-23 p2/49.3 d/bruh` \
    **Expected:** No relationship is created.
-Error message states that the identifier is invalid.
+Error message states that the identifier is invalid or that the contact with the specified ID cannot be found.

 5. **Other test cases to try:** \
    Duplicate relationship (expect a duplicate-relationship error), very long descriptions, ... \